BFYDigital/erc20-token/README.md

 ### PreMint Amount

-Change the premint amount by going to line 26 and changing the number
+Change the premint amount by going to line 12 and changing the number
 ```
      _mint(msg.sender, 1000000 * 10 ** decimals());
 ```
-Change 1000000 to however many tokens you would like to premint when the contract is deployed.
-This function is only ran once at deployment.
-Make sure this doesn't exceed the max supply.

 ## 🎈 Usage <a name="usage"></a>